rktjmp/hotpot.nvim/README.md

 ## 🎉 New

 - Per-project configuration via `.hotpot.lua`
+  - Build to `lua/` on save, use different compiler settings per project.
+  - For plugin development, but can be used for configs.
   - See [`h hotpot-cookbook-using-dot-hotpot`](COOKBOOK.md#using-dot-hotpot)
 - `vim.loader` support
   - Replaces hotpots own bytecode cache, so call `vim.loader.enable()` if you want the